 - Any associated dryness or flaking

 - Any associated itching

 Prevention And Management Of Moles:

-- Apply high-quality, broad-spectrum sunscreen to all exposed skin year round, including winter.
+- Apply high-quality broad-spectrum sunscreen to all exposed skin to the sun year round, including in winters.

-- Take stock of when you are exposed to sunlight (driving in the car, going on walks, sitting by a window at work, etc.) and wear protective clothing.
+- When you are exposed to sunlight (driving in the car, going on walks, sitting by a window at work, etc.) wear protective clothing.

 - Minimize being outside between the hours of 10 a.m. and 4 p.m., when the sun’s light is most intense.

 - Tanning beds are just as bad or worse than laying out at the beach.
 Avoid it.